 - We request that pets be left at home.

-- The Fair Grounds were not built as a campground, thus there are no water or electric hookups for RV’s.
-There is a limited number of electric outlets available, but there is an additional charge to plug in to one of these and this charge is collected separately by the Fair Grounds Association, not by the festival sponsors (Brandywine Friends of Old Time Music).
+- The Fair Grounds were not built as a campground, thus there are no water hookups for RV’s.
+There is a limited number of electric outlets available, but there is an additional charge to plug in to one of these and this charge is collected separately.

 - Campfires are permitted except in times of severe drought or dryness.
+All fires must be in portable fire pits and NOT on the ground.
 Please check at the gate upon entry for current status.
 All cooking must be done on self-contained equipment designed for that purpose

 - As with hookups, there are no showers on the grounds.

 - The Fair Grounds are surrounded on all sides by active, working New Jersey farms.
 Please respect our neighbors and their property.

 - The Salem County Fair Grounds has more than enough space for campers to crowd together or stay separated as they wish.
 The campground area is mostly flat, with a little roll, suitable for all types of camping vehicles.
 There is natural shade only along the tree line at the edge of the property (no camping in the trees, please), so campers are advised to bring their own shade.